nattarnoff/redactedjs/README.md

 This is to remove words from a web page.
 In order to do so, a set list needs to be included to match against.
 This list has some very nasty words in it.
-I am not trying to offend anyone looking at the code, I'm am trying to remove these from web pages.
+I am not trying to offend anyone looking at the code, I'm trying to remove these from web pages.

 ## Use